Graduate Program in History

 4) Submit an essay of 250-500 words describing your interests in history and why you wish to earn an MA Degree.

 5) Submit 2 academic letters of recommendation.
-Because we seek to determine your potential as a historian, letters of recommendation should be solicited primarily from history professors with whom you have worked during your academic career.
+Because we seek to determine your potential as a historian, letters of recommendation should be solicited primarily from history professors with whom you have worked during your academic career, or professors from a related field.

 6) Provide a writing sample (generally of 10-12 pages in length) from an upper-division history course.